bruderol/project-automation/docs/SETUP.md

 * In the tab you should see the project `project-automation`
 * Open `project-automation` and then open `Tasks` and then `build`.
    * If you do not see any Tasks on the project yet, then right click on `project-automation` and choose `Refresh Gradle project`
-* Select the tasks `clean` and `build` both together and open context menu with right click on them
+* Select the task `build` and simply execute it by double clicking.
-* Then select `Run ...` to execute the build with all tests
 * The gradle build will not only build your software but also download all needed dependencies \(**WARNING: This needs a reliable internet connection that does not block maven repositories!**\)
 * You should see `BUILD SUCCESSFUL` in the run console window \(bottom of IntelliJ\).
 If not, there is something wrong with your setup.
 * In the exercise you should execute this same build before each commit to ensure that you did not somehow break the build or some tests - the build of your IDE is a different build and might not necessarily always do exactly the same.